imclean557/slack-pantheon/README.md

 This is a slight reworking of the [Quicksilver script](https://github.com/pantheon-systems/quicksilver-examples/tree/master/slack_notification) for integrating Pantheon with Slack notifications.
 It fixes a problem where commit messages were not being sent to Slack.
 It also includes stronger differentiation between the actions commit, deploy and clear cache in the Slack channel and cuts out some things (which can be uncommented) to keep the information succinct and useful.

-The original README continues below.
+A slightly altered version of the original README continues below.

 # Slack Integration #